 The Plaintiff is of the opinion that Defendants 1) and 4) collusively conspired in the patent-infringing distribution of their DVDs in Germany.
 This, Plaintiff argues, is already evident from the corporate structure promoted in internet appearances by the Defendant 4).
 Furthermore, the Defendant 1) binds Defendant 4) into fulfillment and execution of the DVD orders conferred.
 Originally it was exclusively the Defendant 4) as parent company that produced all DVDs distributed by the subsidiaries, including those distributed by the Defendant 1).
-This is evident from the SID-Codes (Source Identification Codes) as applied to the DVDs distributed in Germany by Defendant 1) and which up to this date has to be assigned to Defendant 4) as producer.
+This is evident from the SID-Codes (Source)

+Identification Codes) as applied to the DVDs distributed in Germany by Defendant 1) and which up to this date has to be assigned to Defendant 4) as producer.

-Plaintiff requests
+Plaintiff petitions

-essentially as already known, and also with respect to Defendants 2) and 3), enforcement of demands for information and accounting data and also that alternatively: stay of execution.
+essentially as already known, and also with respect to Defendants 2) and 3), enforcement of demands for information and accounting data and also that Defendant's level of compensation for damages be established with no time limitation as requested since November 10, 2001, and also with respect to Defendant 3) a destruction claim alternatively: stay of execution.